Research and Resources that Informed the Development of the Curriculum

 Research was also conducted as part of the development process.
 Extensive field-testing involved documentation of thousands of hours in classrooms, observations of students, input from teachers, and analysis of student work.
 The field test not only provided information about how well the curriculum was working in real classrooms, but also led to new understandings of children’s learning.

 The development of work on early algebra in the 2nd edition is an example of the generative nature of the development process.
 As development began, we looked to policy publications and research literature focused on algebraic ideas K-12 (e.g., Ball & Bass, 2003; Blanton & Kaput, 2003; Carpenter et al., 2003; Moses & Cobb, 2002; NCTM, 2000; Schifter, 1999).
 With this foundation, we developed and tested a wide range of activities focused on early algebraic ideas in field-test classrooms.
 Based on observations of those activities in action, and on input from our collaborating teachers, activities were refined, expanded, sometimes moved to different grade levels, and tested again.
 This process of writing, observing, and rewriting resulted in the student curriculum and professional development materials for early algebra in Investigations In turn, this classroom-based research provided insights that led to continued work in this area and new contributions to knowledge about the teaching and learning of early algebra (Russell et al., 2011a, 2011b, 2017; Schifter, 2009; Schifter et al., 2009; Schifter et al., 2008; Schweitzer, 2006).

 In sum, the development of each edition of Investigations drew on, informed, and contributed to current research and practice.
-Many of the resources and references mentioned above will be compiled in a bibliography (coming soon).
+Many of the resources and references mentioned above can be found in these various bibliographies.